open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

-Based on the example above, we can set different properties using the Layer Model API (setting visibility, update custom metadata (`attributes`)).
+Based on the example above, we can set different properties using the layer model API (setting visibility, update custom metadata (`attributes`)).

+Example: How to set different properties.

 ```js
 import { useMapModel } from "@open-pioneer/map";